flock-community/wirespec/src/integration/jackson/README.md

 ```

 ### Reserved keywords
 In java reserved keywords cannot be used as field name.
-The Wirespec java emitter prefixes the fields with a `_`.
+The Wirespec [JavaEmitter](https://github.com/flock-community/wirespec/blob/master/src/compiler/core/src/commonMain/kotlin/community/flock/wirespec/compiler/core/emit/JavaEmitter.kt#L314) prefixes the fields with a `_`.
 The Jackson Module corrects this with a NamingStrategy that removes the `_` only for java record types

 ```wirespec
 type MyType {